 $4,750 for Taylor Swift: Here's how much Kansas City fans spent on the Eras Tour

-Taylor Swift fans are coming to Kansas City from near and far to attend her Eras tour.
+Taylor Swift fans are coming to Kansas City from across the Midwest to attend her two Eras Tour shows.
 VisitKC expects fans to spend about $46 million during the concert weekend.
-We gathered a group of Swifties to tell us exactly how much they spent for the experience of a lifetime.
+We asked Swifties exactly how much they spent for the experience of a lifetime — including tickets, hotels, outfits and even friendship bracelet supplies.

 Fans have been waiting for Taylor Swift’s Eras Tour to come to Kansas City since November, when presale tickets went on sale and, famously, Ticketmaster crashed.
 I was one of those fans, spending about seven hours waiting anxiously in the queue, logging back in after the crash and trying (and failing) multiple times for tickets.

-In the end, I survived the struggle and got out with tickets for me and two friends — about $187 with fees for nosebleed seats.
+After waiting forever and always, I got out with tickets for me and two friends — about $187 with fees for nosebleed seats.
 But in a wild turn of events, my friends’ dad got them VIP seats in the lower bowl and included a ticket for me.

 As a woman of the people, I sold my ticket for exactly my purchase price — only to find out my friends’ dad didn’t want me to pay him unless I made a profit.
 So I am attending my first ever Taylor Swift concert with a free ticket.